hraban/cl-nix-lite/README.md

 See the [flake example](examples/flake-app) for a demo which builds a `nix run` compatible binary.

+### Binary Cache

+Pre-compiled versions of all standard lisp packages are published to Cachix, so you don’t have to rebuild tools like Alexandria.

+The cache is located at [cl-nix-lite.cachix.org](https://cl-nix-lite.cachix.org), where you can also find instructions on how to set it up on your local machine.

 ### Setting custom Lisp

 > N.B.: This is WIP and currently a second class citizen while I figure other things out.